Choosing a career often begins with self-assessment.

 The assessments described below can help you learn more about your interests, personality, skills, and values.

 No single test can tell you "what you should be."
 Successful career planning may require an appointment with a Career Advisor.

 Assessments sponsored by Career Services

 Assessments can be taken at Career Services or in the convenience of your own home/location.
-Please call (920) 498-6250 for a FREE Access Code.
+Please call (920) 498-6250 for FREE access.

 We strongly recommend scheduling an appointment to review your results with a Career Advisor.

 - Career Cruising (www.careercruising.com) offers Career Matchmaker, a survey to help you find careers related to your interests.
 You can then use Career Cruising to explore those careers.